Farmers' markets and sales of locally grown or produced food

 - Markets must increase the frequency of cleaning and disinfection.
 This includes increased cleaning and disinfection of washroom areas every 2 hours and high touch surfaces (for example, door handles and faucet handles) within the market hourly.

 - Markets must restrict entry to anyone who is ill; vendors, if they are ill, should not attend and customers who are ill should also be advised to not enter the farmers’ market.
 Download the Information about coronavirus (COVID-19) symptoms poster.

 - As with any foods prepared at home for sale at the market, if you are ill, or someone in your household is ill, do not prepare or package foods, including low risk foods.

-- Establish pick-up points in farmers’ markets for your on-line orders (for e.g., drive-through pick-up).
+- Establish pick-up points in farmers’ markets for your online orders (for example, drive-through pick-up).

 - Limit entry to farmers’ market area such that a minimum separation of 2 metres between each individual or family group is consistently maintained.
 This may include cordoning off areas and limiting access to ensure this physical spacing is feasible.
-A market is not considered a gathering as referenced by the CMOH and it is recognised that the total number of persons within a market may well exceed 10 persons.
+A market is not considered a gathering as referenced by the Chief Medical Officer of Health and it is recognised that the total number of persons within a market may well exceed 10 people.
 Download the physical distancing sign.

 - Minimize entry and exit points to control the number of customers.
 A single entry and exit location is the best way to manage the number of customers.

 - Manage line-ups into the market to meet physical distancing requirements of 2 metres between individuals or family groups.